ThKrypt/QualCoder/01-Introduction.md

 `yay -S qualcoder`

-### Fedora/CentOS/RHEL linux
+### Fedora/CentOS/RHEL Linux

-Please consider the Debian instructions above to run QualCoder in a virtual environment.
+Please view the Debian instructions above to run QualCoder in a virtual environment.
 I do not have a Fedora/CentOS/RHEL distribution to test this.

 Retrieve the current package code from this repository